 Bipolar Insomnia: My Nightly Battle With Sleep

-Have you heard the statement “I stayed up all night because my brain wouldn’t stop being an a**hole”?
+Does this resonate: “I stayed up all night because my brain wouldn’t stop being an a**hole”?
 Yeah.
 That one might be true if you have bipolar disorder.
 Actually, for a long time, that was my nightly reality.
 I’ve had many nights where I couldn’t sleep because my thoughts are electric, bouncing between my latest business idea and what color I will paint my bathroom.
 And I’ve had mornings where I wake up feeling like I never actually slept, like my body is made of bricks, even though I had slept 8 hours.

 Sleep isn’t just about beauty rest when you live with bipolar disorder.
 For us, sleep is survival.
 Sleep is tightly interconnected with mood stability.
 It’s one of the most fragile things we try to protect—and often fail to.
 If you have trouble falling asleep at night, you are not alone.